Video Course Creators Would Be Wise to Study Microlearning Models in Creating Their Courses

 Conclusion: Try Creating a Microlearning Course (If You Haven’t Already)

 There’s arguably no better match for a microlearning platform than a video course creator who is just starting out.
 It’s a great way to test your materials and your own approach as an instructor.
-The workload isn’t necessarily small but it’s likely to be more manageable for early versions of course ideas.
+The workload isn’t necessarily small but it’s likely to be more manageable for early versions of online course ideas.

 The increased likelihood for greater student engagement and knowledge retention, personalized learning, and analytical decision-making offered by the format, taken together, form another powerful argument in favor of trying microlearning out.